-Former Greens leader Christine Milne’s An Activist Life is an intimate memoir and an insider’s account of the life of one of Australia’s most influential and inspiring leaders.
+Former Greens leader Christine Milne’s An Activist Life is an intimate account of the life of one of Australia’s most influential and inspiring leaders.
 Told through 18 objects of personal significance, it charts her journey from being a high school English teacher to becoming the first female leader of a political party in Tasmania, and later at the helm of the Greens in federal parliament.
 Speaking with The Guardian editor, Lenore Taylor, she reflects on her life story, and her leadership roles as a passionate activist and advocate for women, LGBTIQ communities and environmental issues.

 Christine Milne (Australian)